stanfordhaskell/cs43/notes/Introduction_to_Haskell.markdown

-This property allows us to simplify many definitions using equational reasoning, i.e. rewriting definitions as one might in math.^[Equational reasoning will be a reoccuring theme.
+This property allows us to simplify many definitions using equational reasoning, i.e. rewriting definitions as one might in math.^[Equational reasoning will be a reccuring theme.
 Here, we are translating a function into so-called pointfree style.
 More will be said about this later on.]

 ```haskell